Putting users first.

 1. Start with a plan

-The trick to a successful project is working out the best use of UX time.
-How to attain good results against the restraints of a budget.
-All my projects start with a open discussions and written proposals.
-This outlines the UX objectives, tasks, and deliverables either to a fixed cost or agreed day rate.
+The trick to a successful project is working out the best use of time.
+How to attain the best results against a budget.
+All my projects start with a open discussions and proposals.
+These outline the UX objectives, tasks, deliverables, and outcomes either to a fixed cost or agreed day rate.

 3. Conceptualise and design

 Good design is always more than skin deep.
 It should begin with structural design and information architecture, moving into low-fidelity design such as wireframes through to full user-interface design.
 Prototyping also plays a fundamental role in testing interactive ideas with real people.

 4. Testing and implementation

 A test and learn culture used throughout the project lifecycle improves the performance of your product or service.
 User testing with prototypes should occur before development, gathering valuable user insight.
 UI design toolkits and functional documentation should guide front-end development through to product launch.

 12 things I stand by